 The prepaid financial services and tax refund services industries are highly competitive and include a variety of financial and non-financial services vendors.
-We expect competition in the markets in which we compete will continue and intensify as existing competitors and new market entrants have brought to market products and services that are substantially similar to ours or that may be perceived to be better than ours.
+We expect conditions in the markets in which we compete will remain highly competitive.
 For example, Walmart, Walgreens, CVS and others have been selling competitive products at their store locations for the past several years.
 Competition is expected to negatively impact our operating revenues, and could cause us to compete on the basis of price or increase our sales and marketing expenses, any of which would likely seriously harm our business, operating results and financial condition.
 Our current and potential competitors include:

-- prepaid card program managers, such as American Express, First Data, Total Systems Services, and other traditional banks, such as J.P.
-Morgan Chase, that have entered the prepaid card market; - reload network providers, such as Visa, Western Union and MoneyGram; - · prepaid card distributors, such as InComm and Blackhawk Network; and - providers of tax refund processing services, including tax preparation businesses with their own internally-developed products and services and independent providers, such as Republic Bank & Trust Company.
+- prepaid card program managers, such as American Express, First Data, Total Systems Services, and traditional banks, such as J.P.
+Morgan Chase, that have entered the prepaid card market; - · reload network providers, such as Visa, Western Union and MoneyGram; - · prepaid card distributors, such as InComm and Blackhawk Network; and - providers of tax refund processing services, including tax preparation businesses with their own internally-developed products and services and independent providers, such as Republic Bank & Trust Company.